Shining new light on stepparent fairy-tale stereotype

-Category: Environment Hits: 0Although the fairy tale of the wicked stepmother is a tale as old as time, the effects of blending children with their new stepfamilies may not be as grim as once thought.
+Category: Environment Hits: 8Although the fairy tale of the wicked stepmother is a tale as old as time, the effects of blending children with their new stepfamilies may not be as grim as once thought.
 In fact, new research shows that stepchildren are not at a disadvantage compared to their peers from single-parent households and actually experience better outcomes than their half-siblings -- good news for the more than 113 million Americans that are part of a step-relationship.

 Read more https://www.sciencedaily.com/releases/2021/05/210506125738.htm